QBZ-95: Civilian variants

-On April 28, 2013, Norinco's new EMEI T97NSR was classified as a "non-restricted" firearm by the RCMP with FRT Number 142760, and became legal for dealers to import for those with non-restricted possession and acquisition licenses.
+On April 28, 2013, Emei's new T97NSR was classified as a "non-restricted" firearm by the RCMP with FRT Number 142760, and became legal for dealers to import for those with non-restricted possession and acquisition licenses.
 It is legal in Canada for hunting, varmint control, target practice and competitive shooting.
 It went into retail stores on September 17, 2013, and costs about $1,000 CAD.
+All QBZ95 and its variants (T97NSR, T97NSR-A) have been prohibited in Canada by name as of December 5, 2024.

 NQZ03A

 Export variant, chambered in 5.56 NATO.

 NQZ03B

 Shortened variant, chambered in 5.56 NATO.

 Flat-top

 Enhanced variants with a Picatinny rail replacing the top carrying handle (so called "flat-top") have been built in both Canada and China.

 Two export variants, dubbed the "EM3516" and "T97NSR-A", have been unveiled.

+K12 PUMA

+12-gauge shotgun with a similar mechanism of action and outer resemblance, features a gas switch for heavy and light loads.